rouskinlab/dreem/dreem/demultiplexing/README.md

       - barcode_stop

 Notes:
- - if use i False, just move the files into the output folder
+ - if config['demultiplexing']['use'] is False, just move the files into the output folder

 output:
   - per-sequence fasta/fastq in a folder